al-ce/hbac.nvim/README.md

   notify = true,  -- show or hide notifications on Hbac actions storage = {
     open = {
-      fill_windows = true,  -- set to true to spread the stored pins across windows when opening prehook = function() end, -- called before any stored pins are opened command = function(pin) -- this is called on each item in storage while iterating vim.cmd("e " .. pin.abs_path)
+      prehook = function() end, -- called before any stored pins are opened command = function(pin) -- this is called on each item in storage while iterating vim.cmd("e " .. pin.abs_path)